-Financial Mathematics is the application of mathematical methods to the solution of problems in finance.
+Financial Mathematics is the application of mathematical methods to financial problems.
 (Equivalent names sometimes used are quantitative finance, financial engineering, mathematical finance, and computational finance.)
 It draws on tools from probability, statistics, stochastic processes, and economic theory.
 Traditionally, investment banks, commercial banks, hedge funds, insurance companies, corporate treasuries, and regulatory agencies apply the methods of financial mathematics to such problems as derivative securities valuation, portfolio structuring, risk management, and scenario simulation.
 Industries that rely on commodities (e.g. energy, manufacturing) also use financial mathematics.
 Quantitative analysis has brought efficiency and rigor to financial markets and to the investment process and is becoming increasingly important in regulatory concerns.

 Quantitative Finance as a sub-field of economics concerns itself with the valuation of assets and financial instruments as well as the allocation of resources.
 Centuries of experience have produced fundamental theories about the way economies function and the way we value assets.
 Models describe relationships between fundamental variables such as asset prices, market movements and interest rates.
 These mathematical tools allow us to draw conclusions that can be otherwise difficult to find or not immediately obvious from intuition.
 An example of the application of models is stress-testing of banks.
 Especially with the aid of modern computational techniques, we can store vast quantities of data and model many variables simultaneously, leading to the ability to model quite large and complicated systems.
 Thus the techniques of scientific computing, such as numerical analysis, Monte Carlo simulation and optimization are an important part of financial mathematics.